wavemaker/docs/learn/how-tos-form/index.md

     console.log(“Form data:”, $formdata);
     };

-- **restult**: This event will be called after form is submitted and API returns a response.
-Event is triggered in both success and failure cases. _Example_:
+- **On restult**: This event will be called after form is submitted and API returns a response.
+Event is triggered in both success and failure cases. _Script Example_:

     $scope.form1Result = function ($event, $isolateScope, $data) {
     //$isolateScope: $isolateScope of the form